Decompositions of commutative monoid congruences and binomial ideals: Primary decomposition and localization in monoids

 \begin{defn} The \emph{nilpotent ideal} of a congruence $\til$ on~$Q$ is the ideal of~$Q$ consisting of all elements with nilpotent image in $Q/\til$.
 If $P$ is the nilpotent ideal of a primary congruence $\til$, then~$\til$ is \emph{$P$-primary}. \end{defn}

 \begin{lemma} If $\til$ is a primary congruence, then the nilpotent ideal is prime.
 If $Q/\til$ is cancellative, then $\til$ is $\nothing$-primary. \end{lemma}

-\begin{lemma} If $q_1,\dots, q_n$ generate $Q$, then a primary congruence defines a partition of~$[n]$ into generators with cancellative and nilpotent images, respectively.
-In this case the nilpotent ideal is generated by the generators~$q_i$ with nilpotent images. \end{lemma}
+\begin{remark} If $q_1,\dots, q_n$ generate $Q$, then a primary congruence defines a partition of~$\{q_1,\ldots,q_n\}$ into generators with cancellative and nilpotent images, respectively.
+In this case the nilpotent ideal is generated by the generators~$q_i$ with nilpotent images. \end{remark}

 \begin{prop} The common refinement of finitely many $P$-primary congruences is $P$-primary. \end{prop} \begin{proof} It suffices by induction to show this for two $P$-primary congruences $\til_1$ and $\til_2$.
 Reducing modulo their intersection, we can assume that the intersection is the identity congruence on~$Q$.
 Denote by $Q_1$ and~$Q_2$ the quotients modulo $\til_1$ and~$\til_2$, respectively.
 By assumption $P \subset Q$ is the nilpotent ideal of both $\til_1$ and $\til_2$.
 We claim that if $p\in P$ then $p$ is nilpotent already in~$Q$.
 Indeed, a sufficiently high multiple of $p$ is congruent to nil under both~$\til_1$ and~$\til_2$, and since their intersection is trivial this can only happen if that multiple is nil.
 On the other hand, if $p\notin P$, then it must be cancellative: if there exist $a,b \in Q$ with $a+p = b+p$, then $a \sim_1 b$ and $a \sim_2 b$ both hold---whence $a = b$, in fact---since $p$ is cancellative modulo $\til_1$ and~$\til_2$. \end{proof}